Southampton-RSG/2015-09-17-southampton/novice/shell/motivation.md

 ![](img/home-directories.png)

-## Let us begin...

 ## Limitations

 - Bash scripts good for quickly automating repetitive tasks that call other programs... up to a point!
-    + More advanced techniques often have a steep learning curve
+    + More advanced techniques often have steep learning curve
     + Writing more complex Bash scripts can take a lot longer
-    + Large Bash scripts can become difficult to read and maintain
+    + Large Bash scripts often difficult to read and maintain

-- For larger tasks more general language (like Python) can be more productive and lead to more maintainable code
+- For larger tasks use a more general language (like Python)
+    + Can be more productive and lead to more maintainable code
-    + But you can still use Bash's pipes and redirects with them!
+    + You can still use Bash's pipes and redirects with them!